AbimaelPerezVega/holbertonschool-cyber_security/network_security/0x01_passive_reconnaissance/holbertonschool_report.md

-Holberton School Domain Investigation Report

-Overview

-This report contains the findings from an investigation of the domain holbertonschool.com using Shodan.
-The aim is to gather information about IP ranges, technologies, and frameworks used across all subdomains of holbertonschool.com.

-Findings

-1. IP Ranges

-Below are the IP addresses and ranges associated with holbertonschool.com and its subdomains:

-Subdomain

-IP Address

-holbertonschool.com

-99.83.190.102

-www.holbertonschool.com

-63.35.51.142

-fr.holbertonschool.com

-63.35.51.142

-apply.holbertonschool.com

-13.36.10.99

-blog.holbertonschool.com

-192.0.78.131

-assets.holbertonschool.com

-52.85.96.95

-staging-apply.holbertonschool.com

-35.180.20.42

-support.holbertonschool.com

-104.16.53.111

-help.holbertonschool.com

-75.2.70.75

-...

-...

-2. Technologies and Frameworks Used

-An analysis of the technologies and frameworks used across the subdomains reveals the following:

-Subdomain

-Technologies / Frameworks

-holbertonschool.com

-AWS, Cloudflare, WordPress

-www.holbertonschool.com

-AWS, Webflow

-fr.holbertonschool.com

-AWS, Webflow

-apply.holbertonschool.com

-AWS, React, Node.js

-blog.holbertonschool.com

-WordPress, Jetpack

-assets.holbertonschool.com

-AWS S3, CloudFront

-staging-apply.holbertonschool.com

-AWS, React

-support.holbertonschool.com

-Zendesk

-help.holbertonschool.com

-AWS, Cloudflare

-...

-...

-Notes

-The investigation was conducted using Shodan, which provides detailed data about public internet-connected devices and services.

-IP ranges were resolved for all visible subdomains.

-Technologies and frameworks were identified using metadata provided by Shodan.

-Conclusion

-The domain holbertonschool.com is hosted primarily on AWS and utilizes various modern web technologies such as React, Node.js, WordPress, and Cloudflare to deliver its content and services.
-Subdomains show a mix of cloud-hosted and managed solutions tailored to specific purposes, such as support (Zendesk) and static assets (AWS S3).

-This investigation provides a foundational understanding of the infrastructure and technology stack behind holbertonschool.com and its subdomains.
+# Holberton School Domain Investigation Report

+## Overview
+This report consolidates the findings from an investigation into the domain `holbertonschool.com` using data collected from the provided information.
+The investigation aimed to gather IP ranges, technologies, and frameworks utilized across the domain and its subdomains.

+---

+## IP Ranges
+The IP ranges associated with the subdomains of `holbertonschool.com` are:

+1. **192.0.78.0/24**
+   - Associated with `blog.holbertonschool.com`
+   - ASN: 2635
+   - ASN Name: AUTOMATTIC
+   - Geolocation: United States

+2. **13.36.0.0/14**
+   - Associated with:
+     - `lvl2-discourse-staging.holbertonschool.com`
+     - `staging-apply-forum.holbertonschool.com`
+   - ASN: 16509
+   - ASN Name: AMAZON-02
+   - Geolocation: France

+3. **54.86.0.0/16**
+   - Associated with `v1.holbertonschool.com`
+   - ASN: 14618
+   - ASN Name: AMAZON-AES
+   - Geolocation: United States

+4. **34.192.0.0/12**
+   - Associated with `v2.holbertonschool.com`
+   - ASN: 14618
+   - ASN Name: AMAZON-AES
+   - Geolocation: United States

+5. **52.47.0.0/16**
+   - Associated with `yriry2.holbertonschool.com`
+   - ASN: 16509
+   - ASN Name: AMAZON-02
+   - Geolocation: France

+---

+## Technologies and Frameworks
+The following technologies and frameworks are used across the subdomains of `holbertonschool.com`:

+### blog.holbertonschool.com
+- **Hosting Provider:** AUTOMATTIC
+- **Geolocation:** United States

+### lvl2-discourse-staging.holbertonschool.com
+- **Hosting Provider:** AMAZON-02
+- **Geolocation:** France

+### staging-apply-forum.holbertonschool.com
+- **Hosting Provider:** AMAZON-02
+- **Geolocation:** France

+### v1.holbertonschool.com
+- **Web Server:** LiteSpeed
+- **Technologies:**
+  - WordPress: 6.5.3
+  - MySQL
+  - PHP
+  - LiteSpeed
+  - Bootstrap
+- **Geolocation:** United States
+- **Title:** 301 Moved Permanently / Feedbuzz

+### v2.holbertonschool.com
+- **Hosting Provider:** AMAZON-AES
+- **Geolocation:** United States

+### yriry2.holbertonschool.com
+- **Web Server:** Nginx
+- **Technologies:**
+  - Ruby on Rails
+  - Nginx
+  - Discourse
+- **Geolocation:** France
+- **Title:** 301 Moved Permanently

+---

+## Notes
+- Most subdomains leverage Amazon Web Services (AWS) for hosting, with ASN names AMAZON-02 and AMAZON-AES being common.
+- Technologies such as WordPress, Nginx, LiteSpeed, and Ruby on Rails dominate the domain's technical stack.
+- Geolocations for the IP ranges are split between the United States and France, indicating a global infrastructure.

+---

+## Conclusion
+The domain `holbertonschool.com` demonstrates a diverse use of technologies and hosting providers, with a significant reliance on AWS.
+The subdomains utilize a combination of modern frameworks and technologies to support their functionality.